Amber masthead

 For a general force field, for organic molecules like ligands, the recommended force field is gaff2.
 Since 2015, the second generation of GAFF (GAFF2) has been released to the public via the AMBER program and AmberTools.
 A description can be found in the footer of the released gaff2.dat file and with the completion of the remaining work on representative chemical space expansion and some parameter improvement, the development detail is soon to be submitted for publication.
 In a very brief summary, compared to GAFF, GAFF2 has updated the bonded parameters to reproduce molecular geometries, vibrational spectra, and potential energy surfaces from higher level quantum mechanics (QM) calculations on more model compounds, and updated the non-bonded parameters to better reproduce ab initio interaction energies and experimental neat liquid properties.

-For a the new charge model for GAFF2
+In AmberTools24, there is a new charge model (ABCG2) for GAFF2:

 Ref: He, X., Man, V.H., Yang, W., Lee,T-S. and J. Wang J. Chem.
 Phys., 2020, 153, 114502.